hrajchert/mddoc/docs/comment_programming.md

 The ref can eventually have a resolver or type or something to indicate which code reader should be used.
 Line number can be used with no problem with any type of files, but is quite limiting.
-Plain text and regex can leverage on the fact we know the Javascript AST trough esprima, or cheerio (eventually).
+Plain text and regex can leverage on the fact we know the Javascript AST, or cheerio (eventually).
 So you can put something like

     "ref" : {
-        "resolver" : "esprima",
+        "resolver" : "typescript",
         "text" : "if (!mds.hasOwnProperty(mdTemplate)) {",
         "parent" : "BlockStatement",
         // "children": "...",